tahtituho/shader-system/README.md

 More information about compiler installation: [C/C++ for Visual Studio Code](https://code.visualstudio.com/docs/languages/cpp)

+**CMake** is needed.
+Download it from [https://cmake.org/](https://cmake.org/) and add it to your path.

+Install **CMake** and **CMake Tools** extensions for Visual Studio Code, both can be found from Visual Studio Extensions

-CMake is needed.
-Download it from https://cmake.org/ and install **CMake Tools** extension for Visual Studio Code
+**Ninja** is needed, Download it from [https://ninja-build.org/](https://ninja-build.org/) and install it somewhere and add installation path to your path, so cmake can find it.
 # Notes on compiling
 ### Windows/Linux
 Create output folder for executable(ie. bin/debug) as compiler cannot create folders by itself.